-Redevelopment within the CRA district will not impact the residents of the area in terms of relocation, traffic circulation, environmental quality, availability of community facilities and services, school population, or any other factors affecting the physical and social quality of the neighborhood.
-The CRA supports the preservation of the existing historic neighborhoods while encouraging the development of affordable housing for senior citizens and low-income and mediumincome households.
+Redevelopment within the CRA district will not impact the residents of the area in terms of relocation, traffic circulation, environmental quality, availability of community facilities and services, other factors affecting the physical and social quality of the neighborhood.
+The CRA supports the preservation of the existing historic neighborhoods while encouraging the development of affordable housing for senior citizens and low-income and medium-income households.